centrica-engineering/muon/docs/component-guidance/detail.md

 #### Colours & Contrast

-Meet or exceed WCAG 2.1 AA compliance.
+Ensure that colours used meet or exceed WCAG AA standard for the size of text used, against its background colour.

 ---